Given the urgent need for a two-state settlement, Israel should pursue a revitalized peace process by building off the Abraham Accords

 Since 2009, when Benjamin Netanyahu returned to office, the number of settlers in the West Bank has grown by 60 percent, to over 475,000, gradually but inexorably creating a binational reality.
 Moreover, the land available for potential territorial swaps is increasingly being used for other purposes.
 The status quo is an illusion.

 The Palestinians have similarly contributed to the emerging binational reality.
 They repeatedly rejected dramatic proposals that would have given them a state on essentially all of the contested territory and remain paralyzed by a seemingly immutable adherence to an all-or-nothing approach that has, indeed, left the Palestinians with nothing—and deep internal divisions.
 No end is in sight to the split between the West Bank and Gaza, Palestinian Authority president Mahmoud Abbas is in the twilight of his reign, the Palestinian Authority is tottering, and Hamas remains implacably opposed to any accommodation with Israel.
-Indeed, Hamas take-over of the West Bank may be the most likely end to the ongoing rupture.
+Indeed, a Hamas take-over of the West Bank may be the most likely end to the ongoing rupture.

 The Palestinians are thus in dire danger of missing a historic opportunity to have a state of their own.
 That is their tragedy.
 Unfortunately, it is also Israel’s.
 The fate of the Zionist movement, one of history’s most successful national movements, is inextricably linked to that of the Palestinians, who have one of history’s most dysfunctional national movements.